Home » Posts tagged 'Sodom and Gomorrah'

 Homosexual and lesbian desires, just like pedophilia and bestiality, are viewed by laymen as psychological anomalies.
 In fact, even some of these involved individuals admit the abnormalities to be so, especially, if taking into consideration the anatomical aspect of the issue.
 Others would justify the aberrant sexual desires by proposing that ‘God created them to be so, hence, their behaviors are still within normal limits’.
 But others would cry out their grievances against the prevailing belief on sex for discriminating their desires by assailing the prevailing laws on marriage between man and woman, as if their abnormal behaviors deserve equal protection of law.

-Based on the above belief and allegation, are these homosexuals and lesbians entitled to equal protection of law on marriage despite the proposition that ‘Lucifer is gay?
+Based on the above belief and allegation, are these homosexuals and lesbians, who are extensions of homosexuality behavior, entitled to equal protection of law on marriage despite the proposition that ‘Lucifer is gay?
 How do we know that Lucifer is gay or doing homosexual acts? (more…)

 What is the connection between forbidden meat and destruction of Sodom and Gomorrah?
 Is there any logical connection between them?
 After discussing the “Concluding topic on Procreation and Prohibited Meat“, let us connect the prohibited act to actual scriptural event, to confirm whether or not the Words indeed are referring to a living human meat or animal meat.